kelychalitha/OPMS/README.md

 Online Pharmacy Management System
 ------------------------------------------------------------------------------------------------------------------------------------

-This Project will update soon in the future...
+This Project will update soon in the future.
+Currently under development. :)